 Donglin Zeng, PhD

-Dr. Donglin Zeng is a professor at the Gillings School and the co-director of the Carolina Survey Research Laboratory.
+Dr. Donglin Zeng is a professor at the Gillings School.

 Dr. Zeng is an expert on modern empirical process theory and semiparametric efficiency theory.
 He has made important contributions to survival analysis, causal inference, missing data, semiparametric models, statistical genetics, personalized medicine, machine learning and high-dimensional data.